Olubayode/Social_Media_Engagement_Analysis/README.md

 # Topic Modeling:
 •	Explanation of topic modeling and its significance.

-•	Distribution of topics across sentiments/n
+•	Distribution of topics across sentiments

 •	Time series analysis of topic models.

 •	Post topics over time.

 # Temporal Analysis:
 •	Analysis of sentiments over the years.

 •	Sentiment trends over hours of the day.

 •	Recommendations based on temporal analysis.

 •	Recommendations and Actionable Insights:

 # Based on the analysis, recommendations are provided for content strategy, user engagement, and platform-specific tactics.
 •	Actionable insights that can be implemented to improve social media performance.
 # Visualizations:
 •	Various charts, graphs, and plots showcasing the distribution and trends in the data.

 •	Visual representation of the analysis to make the insights easily understandable.

 # Data Cleaning and Pre-processing Method:

 •	I began with data inspection to understand the structure and quality of the data from various platforms.

 •	I ensured all datasets had the same columns and then concatenated them into a single dataframe.

 •	I generated a detailed quality report displaying missing values, data types, and unique values.

 •	For data cleaning, I removed percentage signs and commas from certain columns and converted them to appropriate data types.
 I also defined and used functions to visualize the distribution of numeric columns and remove outliers.

 # Handling Missing Values:
 •	I visualized missing values using a heatmap.

 •	For certain columns, I used conditional imputation based on categories, like filling missing Impressions based on the Network category.

 •	For other columns, I used mean and median imputation.

 # Convert Data Types:
 •	I converted columns with percentage signs and commas to float data type.

 •	I also converted several columns to integer data type using the pd.to_numeric method.

 # Remove Duplicate Entries: